 Eggplant + Chickpeas = PERFECT

 Enjoy the tasty combo of baba ghanoush and hummus.
 Why settle with just one?
 The more the merrier!

 Roasted eggplant, garlic, and smoked paprika all contribute huge flavor boosts when mixed with garbanzos and freshly squeezed lemon juice.

-Your crudite platter will be pretty impressive with this cool new update.
+Your crudite platter and your veggie sandwiches will both be pretty impressive with this cool new update.
 Happy dipping!

 Any other ideas for updating your favorite beany app?
 Be sure to comment below!

 Don’t forget to Pin It!

 Photos by Felicia Lim, © Foodal / Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Nikki Cervone is a full-time cheesemonger and specialty foods buyer living in Pittsburgh.
 Nikki holds an AAS in baking/pastry from Westmoreland County Community College, a BA in Communications from Duquesne University, and an MLA in Gastronomy from Boston University.
 When she's not nibbling on her favorite cheeses or testing a batch of cupcakes, Nikki enjoys a healthy dose of yoga, wine, hiking, singing in the shower, and chocolate.
 Lots of chocolate.